buildingSMART/bSDD/2020 prototype/README.md

 ## GraphQL
 The data can also be accessed via GraphQL.
 [GraphiQL playground](https://bs-dd-api-prototype.azurewebsites.net/graphiql).
 The url to send your GraphQL requests to: https://bs-dd-api-prototype.azurewebsites.net/graphql.
+For accessing this URL no authentication is needed.
+There is also a secured API available: https://bs-dd-api-prototype.azurewebsites.net/graphqls.
+When moving to production only the secured API will be avialable and no GraphiQL playground.

 ## Authentication
 For authentication we use Azure Active Directory B2C.